technomancy/bus-scheme/README.txt

 $ bus # drop into a repl

+$ bus -e "(do some stuff)"

 $ bus foo.scm # load a file -- todo

-$ bus -e "(do some stuff)" # eval a form -- todo

 == Todo

-Bus Scheme is currently missing huge gaps in functionality:
+Bus Scheme is currently missing huge pieces of functionality:

 * lexical scoping
+* closures
 * loading files
-* closures
 * eval input from command line, stdin
 * parse cons cells
-* character literals
+* parse character literals
 * numeric tower?

 Failing tests for most of these are already included (commented out,